 Conclusion

 While slave codes were in effect, a dark chapter in human history unfolded, marked by systematic oppression, dehumanization, and the denial of fundamental rights.
-These codes served as the legal and social framework for maintaining the institution of slavery and controlling enslaved people.
+But these codes served as the legal and social framework for maintaining the institution of slavery and controlling enslaved people.
 Understanding slave codes is essential for comprehending the history of slavery and its ongoing impact on society.
 By learning about the origins, characteristics, and consequences of these codes, we can gain a deeper appreciation for the struggle for freedom and equality and work to create a more just and equitable world.
-What steps can we take to ensure that the horrors of slavery are never repeated?
+What steps can we take to see to it that the horrors of slavery are never repeated?